More about: Lisbon in 1 Day: everything you need to know

 Both the Portas do Sol and Santa Lucia viewpoints are located in Alfama, a neighbourhood that grows in the east of Lisbon on the slopes of the hill below St. George's Castle, and a stroll through its streets is a must in the Portuguese capital.
 If you don't want to miss a thing, you have the option of booking a guided tour of the Alfama neighbourhood.

 Enjoy the architecture and admire some of its monuments such as St. George's Castle or the National Pantheon.
-Unfortunately, as we only have 24 hours, we won't stop to visit the inside of these two and many other sites.
-But the views outside and the walk are attractive enough to enjoy the area.
+Unfortunately, as you only have 24 hours, you won't be able to stop to visit the inside of these two and many other places.
+But the views outside and the promenade are attractive enough to enjoy the area.

 Admire the Lisbon Cathedral